philupa/GDPR_obfuscator/README.md

 ## The Module

 <p align="justify">1.
 The module takes a JSON which contains an AWS S3 bucket location of where the data is stored.
-The data is extracted from this location.</p>
+The data is extracted from this location.
+The module can accept CSV, JSON or parquet(bytes) data formats.</p>
 <p align="justify">2.
 The module converts the data to a pandas dataframe and obfuscates all data from any fields which have been defined in the original JSON, transforming all data in that column to "***".
 The data is then returned in its original file format.</p>

 ## Example